Orildo-Tech/SVG-SPACE/docs/CONTRIBUTING.md

 Thank you for your interest in contributing to SVG-SPACE.
 This document provides guidelines and instructions for contributing to the project.

 ## Getting Started
+### Requirements

+- For contributions of 100+ icons, use the pull request process
+- For contributions of fewer than 100 icons, use the platform submission method
+- SVG files must not contain embedded scripts
+- Provide comprehensive descriptions in pull requests

 ### Prerequisites